 This section conveys the basic understanding necessary for analyzing and interpreting RT-DC data.
 If you have the feeling that something is not covered here, please create an issue on GitHub.

 A multitude of features can be extracted from the data recorded during an RT-DC measurement.
-These features are mostly computed live during data acquisition and are stored alongside the raw image data.
-Here, only the most important features are discussed.
-A full list of the features available in Shape-Out is maintained in the dclab documentation.
-Please note that some of the features are only available in expert mode.
+These features are mostly computed live during data acquisition and stored alongside the raw data.
+Here, only the most important features are covered.
+A full list of the features available in Shape-Out is maintained by the dclab documentation.
+Please note that some of the features are only available in expert mode (accessible via the preferences menu).

 Area and porosity¶